 Our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 Unless explicitly stated, we spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-We know that most AI text generators rely on the various versions of GPT, and even those that don't are using very similar models, so most apps aren't going to stand out because of some dramatic difference in the quality of their output.
+We know that most AI text generators rely on the same handful of large language models, so no apps are going to stand out because of some dramatic difference in the quality of their output.
 Creating effective, human-like text is now table stakes.
-It was required for inclusion on this list—but not sufficient on its own.

-As I was testing these apps, here's what else I was looking for:
+As I was testing these apps, here's what I was looking for:

-• An interface that gives you a lot of control over the text output.
+An interface that gives you a lot of control over the text output.
 The more options you have to influence the tone, style, language, content, and everything else, the better.
-I didn't want tools where you just entered a headline and let the AI do the rest; these are all tools that you collaborate with, so you can write great copy quickly.
-The best AI writing tools also let you set a default brand voice that's always on.
+I didn't want tools where you just entered a headline and let the AI do the rest; these are all tools that you collaborate with so you can write great copy quickly.
+The best AI writing tools also let you set a default brand voice that's always on and create a knowledge base that it can use as a source of truth.

-• Affordability.
-ChatGPT is currently free, and all these tools are built on top of an API that costs pennies.
+Affordability.
+ChatGPT is currently free, and all these tools are built on top of APIs that cost pennies.
 There was no hard and fast price limit, but the more expensive tools had to justify the extra expense with better features and a nicer app.
 After all, almost every app will produce pretty similar outputs regardless of what it costs.

 I tested each app by getting it to write a number of different short- and long-form bits of copy, but as expected, there were very few meaningful quality differences.
 Instead, it was the overall user experience, depth of features, and affordability that determined whether an app made this list.